-- 1. Install the SAS System software, Version 8 or later, according to your site's software installation policy. - 2.
+- 1. Install the SAS System software, Version 9.1 or later, according to your site's software installation policy. - 2.
 Copy the SAS retrieval program file and accompanying files (%INCLUDE source code) to a directory on your workstation. - 3.
 Edit the SAS retrieval program as follows: - a.
 Modify the 'outds' macro variable to specify the LIBREF name of the LIBNAME statement for the output SAS analysis datasets and modify the corresponding LIBNAME statement with the directory location of the output SAS analysis datasets.
 The SAS retrieval program delivered to the JHSCC includes the LIBNAME statement as used at the UNC-CSCC. - b.
 Enter the Oracle access information for your site (macro variables 'username', 'userpw', 'database', and 'protocol').
-The SAS retrieval program delivered to the JHSCC includes the SYSTEM user account information, the database alias ORC0, and the protocol name JHS_COHORT. - c.
+The SAS retrieval program delivered to the JHSCC includes the SYSTEM user account information, the database alias ORCO, and the protocol name JHS COHORT. - c.
 Modify the 'home' and 'byformcd' macro variables to specify the directory locations of the %INCLUDE source code.
+The program which was developed and delivered to the JHSCC by UNC-CSCC has been modified for subsequent JHS examinations beyond VISIT 1.

-The program delivered to the JHSCC includes the directory locations used at the UNC-CSCC. - 4.3.4 Generation of %INCLUDE Source Code for Formats and Variable Labels
+4.3.4 Generation of INCLUDE Source Code for Formats and Variable Labels